elektr0ninja/qemu-in-vmware-howto/README.md

 Workaround: run a non-joined independent Win10 vm on a linux machine (which does not have defender on it).

-Restrictions:
+Expectations:
-	• The linux host is already a VM --> Virtualbox / Vmware will never run in such an environment
+* The linux host is already a VM --> Virtualbox / Vmware will never run in such an environment.
-	• No KVM support available --> Probably horrible performance
+* No KVM support available --> Probably horrible performance

 Since QEMU can act as an Emulator, no KVM is essential to run the guest OS.
 It could run inside a VM.

-Plan:
+The Plan:
 1. Get a Windows 10 VM (preferably vbox ova format)
-	2. Convert it to qemu-compatible
+2. Convert it to qemu-compatible format
 3. Find the working config for the qemu vm to run
 4. Run Sharphound inside the win10 vm

 1. Getting a Win10 VM